nicobailon/claude-prune/README.md

-# claude-prune
+# ccprune

-A fast CLI tool for pruning Claude Code sessions.
+A fast CLI tool for pruning Claude Code sessions with AI-powered summarization.

+> Fork of [claude-prune](https://github.com/DannyAziz/claude-prune) with enhanced features: percentage-based pruning, AI summarization enabled by default, and improved UX.

 ## Features